-AND TO: NEW HAVEN MORTGAGE CORPORATION (the "Manager")

-This is my application for enrolment in the New Haven MIC Dividend Reinvestment Plan (the "Plan").

-Registered Holder Name(s):

-Address:

-Telephone:

-Fax:

-Email:

-I agree to participate in the Plan and authorize and direct the Fund and the Manager to apply amounts otherwise payable to me as dividends paid monthly on my Class Preferred Shares to purchase additional Preferred Shares of the same class and/or series (the "Plan Shares") in accordance with the terms and conditions set forth in the Plan.
+AND TO: NEW HAVEN MORTGAGE CORPORATION (the "Manager") This is my application for enrolment in the New Haven MIC Dividend Reinvestment Plan (the "Plan").
+Registered Holder Name(s): Address: Telephone: Fax: Email: I agree to participate in the Plan and authorize and direct the Fund and the Manager to apply amounts otherwise payable to me as dividends paid monthly on my Class Preferred Shares to purchase additional Preferred Shares of the same class and/or series (the "Plan Shares") in accordance with the terms and conditions set forth in the Plan.
 I understand that I may terminate my participation in the Plan at any time by notifying the Fund or the Manager in writing.

-(Please mark the appropriate box)

-- 2. Partial Dividend Reinvestment Please invest % of the dividends paid on the Class Preferred Shares registered in the names(s) of the undersigned in additional Preferred Shares of the same class and/or series and pay the balance to me in cash.
+(Please mark the appropriate box) Full Dividend Reinvestment - Please invest all (100%) of the dividends paid on the Class Preferred Shares registered in the name(s) of the undersigned in additional Preferred Shares of the same class and/or series.
+Partial Dividend Reinvestment - Please invest % of the dividends paid on the Class Preferred Shares registered in the names(s) of the undersigned in additional Preferred Shares of the same class and/or series and pay the balance to me in cash.

-Signature